How To Read Crochet Patterns for Beginners

 Common Crochet Stitch Abbreviations and Shorthand in Patterns

-Below you will find basic crochet stitches and their abbreviations, as well as shorthand and crochet actions that will give a better understanding of patterns.
-As a crocheter, will come across these from time to time when reading a crochet pattern.
+Below you will find basic crochet stitches and their abbreviations, as well as shorthand and crochet actions that will give a more in-depth understanding of patterns.
+As a crocheter, will come across these occasionally when reading a crochet pattern.

 Abbreviation | Term |